How To Fix Back Pain

-If You Dont Believe That "Tightening" Is Not How to Use Your Abs, Try The Following:
+If You Dont Believe That "Tightening" Is Not How to Use Abdominal Muscles, Try The Following:

 1. Tighten your abdominal muscles, as commonly taught.
 Press your navel to your spine.
 Tighten the entire area.
 Now try to breathe in.
 Note that tightening inhibits breathing in.
 Belly breathing is prevented.
 You could take half-breaths high in the chest with tightened abs, but that is not a healthy or relaxed way to breathe and go about your life.

 2. Next stand with overarched lower spine posture.
 Tighten your abs and surrounding musculature.
 Note that the lower spine angle does not change.

 3. Stop tightening the area so that movement is now unrestricted.
-Tuck your spine and hip to remove the lordotic arch, straightening your posture.
-Now you see that "using your abs" means moving them, just like any other muscle, to move your body.
+Use easy relaxed movement of your spine and hip to remove the hyperlordotic arch, straightening your posture.
+Understand that "using your abs" means using them, like any other muscles, to move your body.

 Instead of lying on the floor and hunching forward to exercise your abs, train your abs to work the way you really need them - standing up.
-By using your abs to hold healthy spine positioning during all your activities, you will get free exercise, and abdominal and core muscle training that benefits your life and helps your back Simply strengthening abs will not help your back.
+By using your abdominal muscles to hold healthy spine positioning during all your activities, you will get free exercise, and abdominal and core muscle training that benefits your life and back.
+Strengthening abs will not help your back.
 Using them to keep healthy torso posture is how it works.

 Arching (Back Extension) By Itself Is Not Bad

-Arching your back to create movement to the back (like a big tennis serve), is not injurious by itself.
-The problem is compressing an overly extended segment of the spine under load.
+Arching your back to create needed range of movement, for example, a big tennis serve, is not injurious by itself.
+The problem is compressing an overly-extended segment of the spine under load.
 Don't allow your lower back to fold backward under your upper body weight.
 Instead, use your abdominal muscles to keep the load lifted, with more space in the posterior spine.
 By holding your upper body weight upward with your abdominal muscles, you can lean and extend back without weight shifting and pressing downward onto your lower back.
-Supported extension and simple sagging in hyperlordosis are often confused, leading to rules that you must never extend the spine, rather than understanding the concepts and creating healthful movement.
+Supported extension, compared to sagging in hyperlordosis are often confused, leading to rules that you must never extend the spine, rather than understanding the concepts and creating healthful movement.
 Healthful back extension is an important and good-feeling exercise for back health and is covered in the back pain article on this web site (and my books).

 What's Wrong With Crunches?